mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 NOTE - IM NOT SURE HOW HELPFUL THIS ACTUALLY IS. -->

-## A review of relevant research informing computer game design and programming (CGD&P)
+## A review of research on CGD&P and constructionist approaches to learning computer coding

 <!-- ### Potential benefits of computer game design and programming (CGD&P) -->
-EXPLAIN WHY THIS IS FIRST NOT AFTER GENERAL CODING PEDAGOGIES

 This section begins by addressing studies on computer game design and programming (CGD&P) before progressing to give an overview of constructionist research in this area.
+These two areas of research are addressed before other more specific pedagogies in part to give a wider perspective of overarching concerns in this area.
+In addition, given the influential nature of constructionist framings of research within the field, it is productive to examine this influence critically.

 <!-- Before addressing specific pedagogies to programming in general and game making in particular, it is of value to examine the broad context of motivations for undertaking -->